LucoLab/ChIPSeQ/README.md

 ## DiffBinding and Peak annotation

 Here you will test a variation of binding between condition using R object output (name ALL_MarkedDup in this example) from the step before.
-Option -n is used to say the number of conditions.
+>-n is used to say the number of conditions.
-Option -m is used to say which marks from your sample you want to analyze.
+>-m is used to say which marks from your sample you want to analyze.
-Option -p is used to say percentage at least used to retrieve peaks in all you samples. minOverlap (peakset parameter in diffbind) only include peaks in at least this many peaksets in the main binding matrix.If minOverlap is between zero and one, (Don't change 0.99) peak will be included from at least this proportion of peaksets.
+>-p is used to say percentage at least used to retrieve peaks in all you samples. minOverlap (peakset parameter in diffbind) only include peaks in at least this many peaksets in the main binding matrix.If minOverlap is between zero and one, (Don't change 0.99, that means peaks must be in all samples.)Peak will be included from at least this proportion of peaksets.

 You will do that for each mark you want to analyse in your sampleshit.

 ```shell
 Rscript chipDiffBind.R --file=/pathTO/ALL_MarkedDup -n 3 -m K27AC -p 0.99
 ```
-**NB** : Don't use the .Rdata extension
+**NB** : Don't use the .Rdata extension when you call the file.

-Description of output : TODO
+Description of the 2 outputs :

+**POL2.T1_vs_T7.bed :**

+>chr10	73910795	73916597	2623_NearestLocation_inside_ENSG00000122861_proteincoding_PLAU_6.91_20.9030899869919_+_4519_900	0	.

+**POL2.T1_vs_T7.diffPeaks.bed :**

+>chr10	73910795	73916597	2623	0	.

+All the packages that are used are listed below.

 ---